ADA Compliance Parking Lot Striping

 The total amount of required ADA parking spaces will vary depending on the total size of the parking lot, but it is important that you understand what the regulation is for your parking area.
 If your parking lot has 25 or less total parking spots then it is required by the ADA to have at least 1 handicap accessible parking space with access aisles.

-If your parking lot is larger than 25 total parking spaces then you must reference to the ADA Compliance Brief to find out the required amount of handicap accessible parking spaces required by the ADA for your area.
+If your parking lot is larger than 25 total parking spaces then you must refer to the ADA Compliance Brief to find out the required amount of handicap accessible parking spaces required by the ADA for your area.

 In order to provide a safe and effective parking spot for anyone with additional needs it is important that your parking spaces are the correct dimensions.
 The ADA requires that a handicap parking space for a passenger vehicle must be at least 8 feet wide, while a parking space for van-accessible spaces must be at least 11 feet wide.

-These parking spaces are also required to have access aisles that are at least 5 feet wide.
+These parking spaces are also required to have access to aisles that are at least 5 feet wide.
 The access aisles may be shared with adjacent parking spaces but they must be present.

 To fit the ADA regulations, every handicap accessible parking space is required to have the universally recognized accessibility symbol.
 The sign must be at least 60 inches off of the ground and provide a clear instruction over which spot is the designated handicap accessible parking space.